What This Means for Employees

 For up to the first three years of the program, the Board will establish managed accounts invested in U.S. Treasuries, or similarly low-risk investments.
 During that time the Board will develop investment options that minimize fees and provide maximum possible income replacement balanced with appropriate risk.
 The Board may also develop investment options that address risk-sharing and smoothing of market losses and gains.

 As in any retirement plan, there will be a small administrative fee to pay for the costs of the program.
 State law places a cap on those fees and requires the Board to minimize fees to the maximum extent possible.

 Could an employee take money out in case of an emergency?

-The employee’s Secure Choice account would remain active throughout their career unless an employee chooses to stop participating.
+Secure Choice accounts will be portable.
+The employee’s Secure Choice account will remain active throughout their career unless they choose to stop participating.
 The statute requires the Board to develop a process for employees to continue to contribute to their account, but it would not require employers, who already offer a retirement plan, to enable an automatic payroll contribution.